 - If your parents have pre-existing medical conditions, do plan to buy a policy that covers acute onset due to pre-existing conditions.
 You can read more about it here.
 Also, read through this article which explains how onset of pre-existing conditions are covered.

-- Some states (like Washington) requires the visitor to buy insurance before they land in US.
+- Some states (like Washington) requires the visitor to buy parents insurance before they land.
 Make sure you are aware of any such requirement as you look up the plans.

 - I would suggest to include international flying days too while buying the insurance.
 With a little extra premium, you can have the piece of mind while your loved ones are travelling.

 If you have any questions, leave a comment below or write to us at email@example.com.